 Otherwise, at your exit point, when your ticket registers as invalid.... you'll probably just get a warning, the guard will validate your ticket for you, and then let you through (happened to me :P).

-Sunday super-saver tickets are great, I think AUD$3.10 for all day, Zone 1 and 2. over 7 years ago
+Sunday super-saver tickets are great, I think AUD$3.10 for all day, Zone 1 and 2. about 10 years ago

 The train/tram inspectors in Melbourne are dogs !!!

 I would not subject anyone to their harassment.

 I note you are all saying if you have a valid ticket they are not a problem.
 Maybe if you are a grown adult.
 I have seen them talk to students with contempt.
 This bothers me.